-Hardware/S Recommended Minimum

-oftware

-Operating Windows 10 • Windows 10 (64-bit)

-System (latest stable • Mac OS X 10.13 (64-

-release) (64-bit) bit)

-• Mac OS X 10.16 or

-Processor higher (64-bit) Intel i5 (64-bit)

-Processor Amd Ryzen 7 (64-bit) Amd Ryzen 5 (64-bit)

-Memory 8 GB of RAM or 4 GB of RAM

-ivicinor y higher

-Monitor 1920 x 1080 or 1024 x 768

-Resolution higher

-Free Hard 20 GB or higher of 10 GB of free disk space

-Disk Space free space

-Additional External mouse Speakers and

-Hardware Power bank microphone or headset

-and Protective sleeve • Webcam

-Accessories or padded bag Power cord / charging cord / charger

-Internet Broadband (high- Broadband (high-speed)

-Connection speed) Internet Internet connection

-connection with a

-speed of 3 Mbps or higher
+Hardware/S oftware Recommended Minimum Operating System Windows 10 (latest stable release) (64-bit) Mac OS X 10.16 or higher (64-bit) • Windows 10 (64-bit) • Mac OS X 10.13 (64-bit) Processor Intel i7 (64-bit) Amd Ryzen 7 (64-bit) Intel i5 (64-bit) Amd Ryzen 5 (64-bit) Memory 8 GB of RAM or higher 4 GB of RAM Monitor Resolution 1920 x 1080 or higher 1024 x 768 Free Hard Disk Space 20 GB or higher of free space 10 GB of free disk space Additional Hardware and Accessories External mouse Power bank Protective sleeve or padded bag Speakers and microphone or headset Webcam Power cord / charging cord / charger Internet Connection Broadband (high- speed) Internet connection with a speed of 3 Mbps or higher Broadband (high-speed) Internet connection

 Internet Google Chrome Microsoft Edge 88+

 Browser (latest stable • Safari 13+

-Diowsci release)
+release)

 Mozilla Firefox

 (latest stable

 release)

-Microsoft Office Adobe All active WCU students are provided with a free copy of Microsoft Office 365.
-You can download Office by logging into your ACC email.
-Adobe Acrobat Reader (latest stable release).
-Acrobat Reader Acrobat Reader may be required for course documents within Canvas.
-You can download Reader for free from the Adobe website.
-Accessibility Technology (if needed) JAWS (latest stable release) Visit the Microsoft website for details (third-party software may have an additional cost) Visit the Apple website for details (third-party software may have an additional cost) Third-party Electronic Publishers Your instructor may choose to include an electronic publisher (for example, a collection of readings, articles, video clips).
-Because the electronic publisher content varies, you may or may not have additional system requirements.
-Check with your instructor or with the third-party publisher for specific requirements.
-Third-party Assessment (quiz, test, or exam) Additional Software Your program may require third-party examination software to be downloaded, such as: Respondus Lockdown Browser, Respondus Monitor, atiSECURED, ExamSoft, or similar.
-During examinations using a third-party software, status bar updates, tabbing, cookies, microphone, speakers and camera may be required to be enabled.
+Microsoft All active WCU studen ts are provided with a

+Office free copy of Microsoft Office 365.
+You can

+download Office by logging into your ACC

+email.

+Adobe Adobe Acrobat Reader (latest stable release).

+Acrobat Acrobat Reader may be required for course

+Reader documents within

+110000 Canvas.
+You can download Reader for free from

+the Adobe website.

+Accessibility JAWS (latest stable Visit the Microsoft

+Technology release) website for details

+(if needed) (third-party software

+(may have an additional

+cost)

+Visit the Apple

+website for details

+(third-party software

+may have an additional

+cost)

+Third-party Your instructor may ch noose to include an

+Electronic or example, a collection

+Publishers of readings, articles, video clips).
+Because the

+electronic publisher content varies, you may or

+may not have additional system requirements.

+Check with your instructor or with the third-

+party publisher for specific requirements.

+Third-party Additional Software

+Assessment Your program may require third-party

+(quiz, test, examination software to be downloaded, such

+or exam) as: Respondus Lockdown Browser, Respondus

+Monitor, atiSECURED, ExamSoft, or similar.

+During examinations u sing a third-party

+software, status bar updates, tabbing, cookies,

+microphone, speakers and camera may be

+required to be enabled.

 Device Registration with ACC

 All personal devices used for assessment must

 be registered with ACC IT department to ensure

 capability and software requirements are met

 (Machine and User Authentication).
 Students

 will be allowed to register up to two devices.

 Device Types and Size Requirements

 Acceptable devices used for assessment include

 laptops (PC or Mac) with a minimum screen size

 of 11 inches.

 Please note a chromebook or tablet may NOT

 be used for assessments.

 Mobile Mobile device is defined as a smartphone or

+·

 Device Use tablet computer.
 Mobile device use is

 and Support acceptable for classroom learning activities if

-and support allowed by the faculty.
+allowed by the faculty.
 However, mobile

 devices may NOT be used for any assessment

 (quiz, text, or exam).

 Full mobile support for Canvas course content

 varies by course and third-party publisher.

 Mobile Apps.
 Recent versions for iOS or

 Android are supported for various mobile

 applications such as Canvas mobile and the

 official West Coast University app.
 Review the

 guidelines in the Google Play store or Apple

 App store for specific device requirements.

 Mobile Browsers.
 Full mobile support for

 Canvas course content varies by course, third-

 party publisher, and proctored examination

 requirements.
 For current Canvas mobile

 browser support information, visit the Canvas

 Community at community.canvaslms.com.